fmang/oshu/lib/index.md

 drawing primitives.
 It is not directly related to the game, but uses the geometric types defined by the beatmap module.

-The \ref ui module provides user interface elements as widgets.
+The \ref gui module provides user interface elements as widgets.
 Widgets are the basic block for a composable user interface.

 The \ref game module joins every module together and runs the main event loop